Aam Olas EpisodesCasesSocial Issues

 • Water mills and link roads

-Tourist areas such as Fizagat were completely submerged, including recreational sites like Wonder Park, dealing a major blow to local livelihoods dependent on tourism.
+Floodwaters completely submerged tourist areas such as Fizagat and recreational sites like Wonder Park, severely impacting local livelihoods that depend on tourism.

 Emergency Response and Relief Measures